ryrob30/mobile-services.en/help/android/acquisition-main/acquisition.md

   * Custom keys that were part of the acquisition data from Google Play will be name-spaced with " `a.acquisition.custom.`"

-If you are using the Acquisition links that were created on [!DNL Adobe Mobile Services], add custom data to the acquisition link by completing the following tasks:
+If you are using the Acquisition links that were created on Adobe Mobile Services, add custom data to the acquisition link by completing the following tasks:

 1. Prefix an acquisition variable with " `adb`".

-   When the SDK receives the acquisition data from [!DNL Adobe Mobile Services] (on first launch), that data will be stored and also available in the `AdobeDataCallback` instance registered earlier with the SDK, as mentioned in [Configuration Methods](/help/android/configuration/methods.md).
+   When the SDK receives the acquisition data from Adobe Mobile Services (on first launch), that data will be stored and also available in the `AdobeDataCallback` instance registered earlier with the SDK, as mentioned in [Configuration Methods](/help/android/configuration/methods.md).

 1. The `MobileDataEvent.MOBILE_EVENT_ACQUISITION_INSTALL` or the `MobileDataEvent.MOBILE_EVENT_ACQUISITION_LAUNCH` event type will be used.